-Advanced nursing assessment, such as assessments on acutely unwell or deteriorating children.

-Neurological Interventions

-- Management of a child who is cognitively impaired - Management of a child who is actively seizing - Assisting during a procedure requiring sedation.

-Respiratory Interventions

-- Initiation, alteration, and evaluation of oxygen therapy - Oro and nasopharyngeal suction ( special requirements in Butterfly NICU) - Tracheostomy care and suction - Care, management and removal of under-water seal chest drains.
+- Advanced nursing assessment, such as assessments on acutely unwell or deteriorating children. - Neurological Interventions: - Management of a child who is cognitively impaired - Management of a child who is actively seizing - Assisting during a procedure requiring sedation. - Respiratory Interventions - Initiation, alteration, and evaluation of oxygen therapy - Oro and nasopharyngeal suction (\ special requirements Koala) - Tracheostomy care and suction - Care, management and removal of under-water seal chest drains.